Volunteer Special Deputies

 Hennepin County Sheriff special deputies have many reasons for wanting to volunteer their time.
 Some are interested in furthering their career in law enforcement.
 Most are looking for a way to better serve their community.
 They are our eyes and ears and take pride in serving with the Hennepin County Sheriff’s Office.

 Special deputies volunteer their time to serve with four different units all under the Volunteer Service Division of the Hennepin County Sheriff’s Office, each offering a unique volunteer experience.
-To learn more, please contact SGT Cline at 612-328-7555 or at bret.cline@hennepin.us.
+To learn more, please contact SGT Kostohryz at 612-543-9450 or at troy.kostohryz@hennepin.us.
 To apply directly and read application requirements, click here.

 Click HERE to watch a youtube video of our volunteers in action!